 Hello pregnant folks!
 I am accepting doula clients as I finish my midwifery training.
 If your due date is August 2018 or after, reach out to me.
 Let me help guide you in catching your dream birth.
 PS: I’m always accepting placenta encapsulation clients

-I am a big fan of water birth, it relaxes clients when nothing else will, can speed up the labor process, allow her movement with less gravity, and is a gentle emergence for the baby.
-Most of the clients I work with choose to have a birth pool available for their labor.
+I am a big fan of using water to relax in labor, it relaxes clients when nothing else will, can speed up the labor process, allow the birther movement with less gravity, and is a gentle emergence for the baby.
+Each of our local hospitals have at least one tub available for patients to use … Continue reading Water birth in Cincinnati

 Here I’m showing a client her side of the placenta.
 This is the side that was attached to the wall of her uterus, connected to her blood vessels so it could constantly infuse her baby with oxygenated blood.
 It’s one that after showing her and her family, I later cut, dried and put into capsules. … Continue reading Placenta